-We have audited in accordance with generally accepted auditing standards, the consolidated financial statements included in this Form 10-K, and have issued our report thereon dated January 22, 1998 (except with respect to the matter discussed in Note 17, as to which the date is February 26, 1998).
+We have audited in accordance with generally accepted auditing standards, the consolidated financial statements included in this Form 10-K, and have issued our report thereon dated January 22, 1998.
 Our audits were made for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
 The supplemental schedule (Schedule II) is the responsibility of Halliburton Company's management and is presented for purposes of complying with the Securities and Exchange Commission's rules and is not part of the basic financial statements.
 This schedule has been subjected to the auditing procedures applied in our audits of the basic financial statements and, in our opinion, fairly states in all material respects the financial data required to be set forth therein in relation to the basic financial statements taken as a whole.